stanford-oval/cs224v-fall2021/hw1/README.md

 ./install.sh
 ```

-Since both the synthesis and training take a long time to finish, we recommend running everything using a terminal multiplexer such as [screen](https://www.gnu.org/software/screen/) and [tmux](https://github.com/tmux/tmux/wiki).
+Since both the synthesis and training take a long time to finish, we **highly recommend** running everything using a terminal multiplexer such as [screen](https://www.gnu.org/software/screen/) and [tmux](https://github.com/tmux/tmux/wiki) to avoid potential lost of progress due to disconnction.
 A cheatsheet for use them can be found [here](./instructions/multiplexers.md).

 ## Data Synthesis
 Our first step is to pick a domain and use Genie to synthesize training data for it.